ajvincent/composite-collection/README.md

 wfMM.add(key1, callback2);
 ```

+The [CompileTimeOptions](source/CompileTimeOptions.mjs) modify the generated output to include metadata such as the license, author and copyright.

 ## Definitions

 By a "strong" key, I mean the collection holds a strong reference to the argument.
 This means that unless the user explicitly deletes the key in the collection,